Nadeau-Innovations/site/content/post/the-benefits-of-a-fractional-cto-for-startups/index.md

   - A fractional CTO empowers the company strategy and roadmap through executive advising, offering the right expertise for the current company needs.
 - Your development team lacks guidance or is missing deliverables
   - A fractional CTO uses their experience and knowledge to work with team leaders to enable agile projects, development, and operations while acting as a bridge between individual contributors and company leadership.
-- You have a specific project that needs senior technical expertise
+- You have a specific project that needs senior technical expertise to get off the ground or out of a jam
   - A fractional CTO offers both hands-on experience and visionary leadership to innovate and accelerate product development

 ![Nicholas at PyCon.](pycon.jpg "[Nicholas Nadeau]({{< ref "about" >}}) presenting at [PyCon](https://pycon.org/), the largest convention for the [Python programming language](https://www.python.org/).")